grafana/github-datasource/docs/sources/_index.md

 ## Requirements

-The GitHub data source plugin has the following requirements:
+To use the GitHub data source plugin, you will need:

 - A free [GitHub](https://github.com/) or a [GitHub Enterprise](https://github.com/enterprise) account.
 - Any of the following Grafana editions:
   - Grafana OSS server.
   - A [Grafana Cloud](https://grafana.com/pricing/) stack.
   - An on-premise Grafana Enterprise server with an [activated license](https://grafana.com/docs/grafana/latest/enterprise/license/activate-license/).

+## Getting Started

 ## Get the most out of the plugin